 Population growth and related household population growth provides an indicator of housing demand.
 Residential vacancy rates provide an indicator of the supply or stock of housing relative to demand.
-Increases in indirectly influence housing markets by increases in service sector jobs to serve those institutions or through seasonal rental property markets in the case of universities.
+Increases in seasonal rental property markets in the case of universities.
 In Colorado, group quarters population, or population found in prisons, nursing homes, and handicap institutions, rose by 29% over the decade to parallel overall population growth.